 A few of the famous businesses that once anchored the downtown and port areas were the Cummins Can Company and the Astatic Corporation, a world renowned manufacturer of microphones that are still in use today.
 The Pittsburgh and Conneaut Dock company, (now Canadian National) was the birth place of the Hulett ore unloaders used widely on the Great Lakes in the 1900’s.
 The Port of Conneaut continues to be the northern loading point for train cars bearing iron ore for Pittsburgh, Pa. area steel mills making it an international shipping port.
 Conneaut is also the current home to the Lake Erie Correctional Institution, a privately operated prison governed by the State of Ohio.

-The 1950’s brought major transportation routes to serve Conneaut via Interstate 90, which bisects the city, along with three major railroads connecting the city to Chicago and New York and points south. the railroad are Norfolk & Southern, CSX (formerly known as the Nickel Plate Railroad) and the Bessemer and Lake Erie.
+The 1950’s brought major transportation routes to serve Conneaut via Interstate 90, which bisects the city, along with three major railroads connecting the city to Chicago and New York and points south.
+These railroads are Norfolk & Southern, CSX (formerly known as the Nickel Plate Railroad) and the Bessemer and Lake Erie.
 U.S. Route 20 also bisects the city and Ohio State Route 7 has its northern terminus in Conneaut from Youngstown, Ohio.